jpmhouston/ClipStack/README.md

 defaults write lol.bananameter.Cleepp ignoredPasteboardTypes -array-add "com.myapp.CustomType"
 ```

-If you need to find what custom types are used by an application, you can use
+If you need to find what custom types are used by an application, you can use the
 free application [Pasteboard-Viewer](https://github.com/sindresorhus/Pasteboard-Viewer).
 Simply download the application, open it, copy something from the application you
 want to ignore and look for any custom types in the left sidebar.
-[Here is an example
-of using this approach to ignore Adobe InDesign](https://github.com/p0deje/Maccy/issues/125)
+[Here](https://github.com/p0deje/Maccy/issues/125)  is an example of using this approach
-however where "org.p0deje.Maccy" is mentioned, substitute "lol.bananameter.Cleepp".
+to ignore Adobe InDesign (*however where "org.p0deje.Maccy" is mentioned, substitute
+"lol.bananameter.Cleepp"**).

 If you accidentally removed default types, you can restore the original configuration: